google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 simplify layouts and prevent accidental creation of components that are too big for the viewport.

-For example, setting width: 100% on a top level div, ensures that it spans the width of the viewport and is never too big or too small for the viewport.
-The div fits, no matter if it's a 320px wide iPhone, 342px wide Blackberry Z10, or a 360px wide Nexus 5.
+For example, setting width: 100% on a top level `div`, ensures that it spans the width of the viewport and is never too big or too small for the viewport.
+The `div` fits, no matter if it's a 320px wide iPhone, 342px wide Blackberry Z10, or a 360px wide Nexus 5.

-In addition, using relative units allows browsers to render the content based on the users zoom level without the need for adding horizontal scroll bars to the page.
+In addition, using relative units allows browsers to render the content based on the user's zoom level without the need for adding horizontal scroll bars to the page.

 <span class="compare-worse">Not recommended</span>&mdash;fixed width